theinvertedform/umt.world/diaries.md

 ---
 title: Diaries
 description: "Selections from a diary.
-Patterns, ideas, gossip, writing notes, shopping lists, daydreams and fantasies."
+Patterns, ideas, gossip, writing notes, shopping lists, daydreams, fantasies."
 abstract: "In the ninth grade, my classmates were shocked by the excessive candour of my MySpace blog posts.
 I published the truth of how I felt without considering the consequences.
 The diary that I publish today is an ongoing experiment in autofictional narrativization---a story based in memoir; an aestheticized residue of a process of living.
 Nothing here should be taken as 'true,' but everything is based in reality.